EQ Tool

-The Owliophile EQ tool provides four different audio generators and players, a fully equipped parametric equalizer, and further tools to help find the right EQ settings.
-Here's a description of the tools at the top:
+The Owliophile EQ tool provides four different audio generators and players, a fully equipped parametric equalizer, EQ preset loading, and further tools to help find the right EQ settings.
+Here's a quick description of the most important functions:

 The Single Tone Tool: This tool lets you play a sine wave at a frequency of your choice.
-The recommended way to change the frequency is to drag the line through the graph.
-Use it to find peaks and dips in your frequency response.
+Change the frequency by clicking dragging the frequency line across the graph.
+Use this tool to find peaks and dips in your frequency response.
 These will usually show up in the upper mids and treble region (~3kHz and above).
 The tool also lets you play pink and white noise -- in those cases the frequency selection has no effect.

-The Sweep Tool: The sweep tool will take over the job of dragging the line through the graph.
-You define the start and end frequency as well as the total duration of the sweep and click play.
-Some unevenness in the frequency response may be easier to detect in a downward sweep -- you can use the "reverse" option for that.
+The Sweep Tool: The sweep tool will take over the job of dragging the line across the graph.
+You define the start and end frequency as well as the total duration of the sweep and click "Play".
+Some unevenness in the frequency response may be easier to detect in a downward sweep -- you can use the "Reversed" option for that.

 The Alternating Tones Tool: This tool can be used to match the volume between two tones or frequency regions.
 When the noise option is activated, you will hear bandpass-filtered pink noise (Q=30) at the selected frequencies instead of clean sine waves.
 This de-emphasizes the volume of the center frequency and is more appropriate to judge wider regions in the frequency spectrum for low-Q filter adjustments.